microbus-io/fabric/docs/tech/integrationtesting.md

 ### Parallelism

-The code generator specifies to run all tests in parallel by default.
+The code generator specifies to run all tests (except for events) in parallel by default.
 The assumption is that tests written in a single test suite are implemented as to not interfere with one another.
 Commenting out `t.Parallel()` runs that test separately from other tests, however the order of execution of tests is not guaranteed and care must be taken to reset the state at the end of a test that may interfere with another.

 ## Mocking